Minoru/blog.tty8.org/posts/2015-08-07-scala-for-haskellers.markdown

   name collisions here);
 * we can pattern-match on `case` classes (more on that in a minute).

-`Leaf` could've been defined as `class`, but since it has no constructor parameters, all the instances will be the same.
-Thus an object definition.
+`Leaf` could've been defined as another `class`, but since it has no constructor parameters, all the instances will be the same.
+Thus an object definition which makes `Leaf` a singleton.

 # Pattern matching